gajus/eslint-plugin-jsdoc/docs/rules/text-escaping.md

 ### <code>escapeHTML</code>

 This option escapes all `<` and `&` characters (except those followed by whitespace which are treated as literals by Visual Studio Code).
+Defaults to `false`.

 <a name="user-content-text-escaping-options-escapemarkdown"></a>
 <a name="text-escaping-options-escapemarkdown"></a>
 ### <code>escapeMarkdown</code>

 This option escapes the first backtick (`` ` ``) in a paired sequence.
+Defaults to `false`.

 <a name="user-content-text-escaping-context-and-settings"></a>
 <a name="text-escaping-context-and-settings"></a>